Axway/mft-convert/content/en/docs/TransferCFT/concepts/SEND_command/Send_group_of_files_CL.md

 #### Homogeneous send for a group of files

 A homogeneous send occurs between two Transfer CFT that run on the same operating system.
-This transfer procedure concatenates at the site sending the group of files and de- concatenates upon reception.
+This transfer procedure concatenates at the site sending the group of files and de-concatenates upon reception.

 Mandatory parameters for homogeneous sends include: